alan-turing-institute/network-comparison/README.md

 ## Usage
 See "Quick start" vignette in documentation for example usage.

+### Parallel processing support
+The `gdd_for_all_graphs` method will make use of multiple threads to calculate graphlet-based degree distributions for multiple graphs in parallel.
+However, this is only supported on unix-like systems (e.g. Linux and Mac OSX), as the underlying `mcapply` method requires system support for forks.
+The `gdd_for_all_graphs` method will run on Windows, but the number of cores will be restricted to 1, regardless of the value of `mc.cores` provided to `gdd_for_all_graphs` or set in the R environment.

 ## Installing package from source
 When published to the CRAN package repository, the library and all documentation will be installed in the standard manner using `install.packages("netdist")`,